-Be The Match, in partnership with the American Society for Blood and Marrow Transplant (ASBMT), is working closely with the Centers for Medicare & Medicaid Services (CMS) to expand current Medicare coverage.
+Be The Match, in partnership with the American Society for Transplantation and Cellular Therapy (ASTCT), formerly the American Society for Blood and Marrow Transplant (ASBMT), is working closely with the Centers for Medicare & Medicaid Services (CMS) to expand current Medicare coverage.
 Currently, Medicare only covers transplants for:

 - Leukemia, leukemia in remission, or aplastic anemia when it is reasonable and necessary

 - Severe combined immunodeficiency disease (SCID) and Wiskott-Aldrich syndrome

 - Myelodysplastic Syndromes (MDS) pursuant to Coverage with Evidence Development (CED), which requires data collection of a Medicare-approved, prospective clinical study

 We have made important progress to expand this coverage in recent months.
 CMS has recently decided to cover: